caninereason/siolnanog/README.md

 # Hostel-Utopia
 Hostel Utopia is a site for a hostel chain that is specializing in offering their guests convienience,comfort,mobility and security.
 They provide their guests with many different amenities, transport and security options ,convenient locations and affordable rates .
 ## Project Goal:
-to produce a website for a global hostel chain, giving the user access to a home page with information on the company, a gallery of images, and another page with a contact form.
+to produce a simple and informative website for a global hostel chain, giving the user access to a home page with information on the company, a gallery of images with simple interaction, and another page with a validated contact form.

 - Target audience: